zapcoop/pyunifi/README.md

-# This project is not well maintained
+# This project is maintained

-Issues and pull requests on this repository may not be acted on in a timely manner, or at all.
-You are of course welcome to use it anyway.
-You are even more welcome to fork it and maintain the results.
+Issues and pull requests on this repository will be acted on in a timely manner.

 unifi-api
 =========